 In support of improving patient care, the University of Pittsburgh is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.

-The maximum number of hours awarded for this Continuing Nursing Education activity is 5.75 contact hours.
+The maximum number of hours awarded for this Continuing Nursing Education activity is 7.5 contact hour(s).